 “I have come to see our family’s life as being measured not in ‘moments that take your breath away,’ as the meme goes, but in those small, ordinary moments that are simply breathed in and out and could almost go unnoticed if you don’t make an effort to notice.
 A small hand in mine or the scent of garlic sauteeing on the stove might not be truly “breathtaking,” but the compilation of those moments are life itself.
 They’re just as worthy of notice as the more momentous occasions, and since they are happening around us at every moment, all the time, they’re much easier to grasp, appreciate, and store away in our hearts.”

 Anne Bogel | Modern Mrs. Darcy:

-I also try to treat this life like I’m happy to be living it, and it helps me so much to reflect this in my physical space.
+I also try to treat this life like I’m happy to be living it, and it helps me so much to reflect on this in my physical space.
 This looks like fresh flowers, pretty (but simple) decorations, and minimal clutter.
-Celebrating life in the everyday moments means having a place that’s worth celebrating.
+Celebrating life in everyday moments means having a place that’s worth celebrating.
 For me, that doesn’t mean it has to be magazine worthy: it just means I don’t want the spaces I spend time in to be total disaster areas.”

 Jamie Martin | Steady Mom & Simple Homeschool:

 “Aside from simply trying to be present and savor the moments as they pass (which can be far from simple to do in those more difficult moments!!), I’ve set up our family’s homeschooling schedule so that Tuesdays can be a unique day in our week.
 I mentally give myself permission to do something different that day that can lead to memory making, whether it’s watching Anne of Green Gables in a viewing marathon, making homemade applesauce, baking pies, or going to a matinee at our small town movie theater.
 It’s one small step that has helped me celebrate life with my kids, instead of just rushing through what ‘must get done.'”